Patient Engagement in Clinical Development Service

 The video ‘How the service works and how we’ll manage information and payments’ explains more about the process and how to interact with the service.

-Further details about the service and what it involves is available via the Service Charter.
+Further details about the service and what it involves is available in the Service Charter.

-If you would like to provide feedback or raise questions then please complete this form.
+If you would like to provide feedback or have any comments or questions about the service, please complete this form.

 Get in touch by contacting the Study Support Service Helpdesk via email at firstname.lastname@example.org, or call us on 0113 343 4555.